 CBCT and Perio- CBCT is not indicated as a routine method of imaging periodontal bone support.
 However, to see multirooted teeth prior to periodontal surgery, - selected cases may benefit from CBCT.
-These cases must be discussed with a Radiologist prior to requesting e.g. pre-periodontal surgical planning the repair of periodontal defects so that the bony walls of the defects can be assessed.
+These cases must be discussed with a Radiologist prior to requesting e.g., pre-periodontal surgical planning the repair of periodontal defects so that the bony walls of the defects can be assessed.

-CBCT may be useful in selected cases where there is isolated refractory disease to allow 'root form' to be appreciated- e.g. grooves in roots. (small Vol CBCT ideally).
+CBCT may be useful in selected cases where there is isolated refractory disease to allow 'root form' to be appreciatede.g., grooves in roots.
+(Small Vol CBCT ideally).

-NB- Metallic restorations will degrade the ability to see the periodontium due to artefact and so this must be assessed at time of CBCT request.
+NB - Metallic restorations will degrade the ability to see the periodontium due to artefact and so this must be assessed at time of CBCT request.

-Further it is not 'dose efficient' to have multiple small volume CBCT scans in separate quadrants- discuss with radiologist if any queries.
+Further, it is not 'dose efficient' to have multiple small volume CBCT scans in separate quadrants - discuss with Radiologist if any queries.

-Much of the above is coincident with the 'FGDP selection criteria for dental radiography 3rd edition.'
+Much of the above is coincident with the Faculty of General Dental Practitioners (FGDP) Selection Criteria for Dental Radiography 4th edition 2018.'

-There is an update from the 'BSP: Good practitioners guide to periodontology 2016', saying similar to the above but includes radiographs being necessary for codes 3 and 4, and the gold standard is a periapical to calculate bone loss and clinical attachment loss.
+There is an update from the British Society of Periodontology (BSP): Good Practitioners Guide to Periodontology 2016', saying similar to the above but includes radiographs being necessary for codes 3 and 4, and the gold standard is a periapical to calculate bone loss and clinical attachment loss.

-DPT should only be considered if there are a variety of dental concerns.
+DPT should only be considered if there is generalised disease and a variety of dental concerns.